Project Finance 2024 Comparisons

 However, in the context of project finance transactions, many projects are structured either under the PPP Law or the Mining Code.
 The PPP Law enacted in 2017 clearly provides that agreements under PPP Law shall be governed by Guinean law.
 This would, for instance, apply to port or railway projects.
 As regards the Mining Code, the mining conventions entered into between the Republic of Guinea and mining investors under the existing Mining Code are governed by Guinean laws.

 Judgments from foreign courts or foreign arbitral awards are enforceable without retrial of the merit before Guinean courts, provided that such judgment and arbitral award comply with certain formalities and procedure to be admitted within the Guinean jurisdiction.
 There is an exequatur procedure to follow in order to become enforceable in Guinea.
-This procedure is intended to recognise such and award within the Guinean judicial system and render them enforceable under Guinean law.
+This procedure is intended to recognise such judgments and award within the Guinean judicial system and render them enforceable under Guinean law.

 There are minimal requirements to meet in order to become enforceable in Guinea.
 The judgment from the foreign court or the foreign arbitral award must be a final decision enforceable in such foreign jurisdiction.
 The foreign judgment or award must not constitute a violation of Guinean public order.